How to Make a Good Landing Page (The First Time)

 Some businesses with one product or service may build a landing page that is the entire website.
 This appears as unreliable and a potential scam.
 Try to give your website depth.
 Make supplemental pages that go into detail about your product or service.
 Develop a simple blog that can stir awareness or provide helpful information that customers need to know.
 Landing pages are never supposed to replace the entire website, they’re more of a branding supplement to structured information, marketing, or sales campaigns.

 4) Get to the point quickly.

-Most busy people don’t have much for attention spans.
-Especially the ones you haven’t won over yet.
-Even the ones you have won over might still only give you a glimpse.
+Many people do not take the time to fully read websites, so the moment someone clicks on your website, you must hook them in.
 You essentially only have a few, crucial seconds (less than five) to get your target audience’s attention and keep it.
 Make sure your message is clear and concise.
 When you think you’ve finished crafting the messaging on your landing page, give the draft to a few people to edit and look over.
-Something you may find easy to understand may be confusing to someone who isn’t in the industry.
+Something you may find easy to understand may be confusing to someone who isn’t familiar with the digital marketing industry.
 Think of a landing page as a virtual flyer or sign, don’t bog your clients down with blocks of text or wordy descriptions.

 5) Show them your vision.

 Images and videos are here to stay, so get used to it.
 Use visual elements in your landing page, because only text will send them away.
 Most people prefer visual over text.
 Make sure your graphic designer shows the landing page all the tender love and care it deserves.